 Along with the introduction of Pension Freedoms was the ability to access your private pension from the age of 55 and continue to contribute to a private pension until you are 75.

-The Government indicated back in 2014, that the age at which people could access their private pension would increase.
+Back in 2014 the UK Government indicated that the age at which people could access their private pension would begin to rise.
 There was uncertainty as to what the change would be and whether the change would actually happen, as the government did not reveal any actual legislation for the change.

 However, in 2020 the Government confirmed they were going to increase the age and so from 2028 you will need to be 57 years old before you can access your private pension.
 This means that anyone who won’t reach 55 by 2028 will have to wait an extra 2 years to access their private pension pot.